Home » Recipes » Snack Recipes » Halloween Party Snack Mix

 3. In a second, smaller bowl, mix together the warm melted butter, brown sugar, and vanilla.
 Stir until thoroughly combined but still runny.

-4. Pour the sugar and butter mixture slowly over the cereal mixture stirring constantly until all ingredients are well coated.
+4. Pour the sugar and butter mixture slowly over the cereal mixture.
+Gently stir and toss until all ingredients are well coated.

 1. Spread the mixture evenly over the surface of the prepared cookie sheet.
 Place in the preheated oven and bake for 30 minutes or until fragrant and bubbly.
 Stir halfway through the cooking time.